nspope/coaldecoder/README.md

 # coaldecoder

-Demographic inference from reconstructed genealogies using trio first coalescence rates.
+Demographic inference for multi-population models from reconstructed genealogies using trio coalescence rates.
+The method allows estimation of (asymmetric) migration rates and effective population sizes, and scales to thousands of epochs and tens of populations.
 Note that this package is at a 'proof of concept' stage, the API and implementation are bound to change.
+The underlying model and input statistics are described in [this poster](inst/example/Pope_ProbGen2022.pdf).

 ### Known issues